RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

  - Listener-listener chats are proposed to be always in offline mode.

- - Listeners sometimes abandon offline chats.
+ - Listeners sometimes abandon conversations in messages mode.
+No change in relation to this is being proposed.
 The member should report the listener in the normal way.
-No change to this is being proposed.